nieand/python_git_programming_course/session1_git_and_workflow/notes.rst

             - it is not clear how to split work into single consistent steps
             - not clear and maybe no need how to describe these steps

+    - What is a version control system and why do I need it?
+        - protects yourself and others from yourself and others (backup)
+        - collaboration: work on the same project in a team without need of complicated architecture
+        - don't afraid change: reverting is easy
+        - mark which parts are working and which are broken (stable branch, commits under review etc)
+        - review: split work into readable and consistent parts
+        - apply a fix to multiple maintained branches
+        - develop 5 features and deploy them in arbitrary order to the production system

     - Why?
         - GIT as solution for versioning files
             --> split work into steps (commits)